Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Data persistence

 In Neon, statistics collected by the pg_stat_statements extension are not retained when your Neon compute (where Postgres runs) is suspended or restarted.
 For example, if your compute scales down to zero due to inactivity, any existing statistics are lost.
 New statistics will be gathered once your compute restarts.
 For more details about the lifecycle of a Neon compute, see Compute lifecycle.
-For information about configuring Neon's autosuspend behavior, see Autosuspend.
+For information about configuring Neon's scale to zero behavior, see Scale to Zero.

 Enable the pg_stat_statements extension